peagainc/kienle8475/README.md

 - 👋 Hi, I’m @kienle8475
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analytic, Cloud Platform
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DevOps Position
-- 📫 How to reach me ...
+- 📫 How to reach me: Contact me at kienle.8475@gmail.com

+www.linkedin.com/in/kienle8475

 <!---
 kienle8475/kienle8475 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.